Boosted top tagging and its interpretation using Shapley values: Introduction

 Although being very well-explored, there are still some subtleties that can affect the performance of top tagging algorithms.
-Most of the ML-based studies on top tagging work with a subset of jets where the decay products of the top quark at the parton level fall within a certain distance from the axis of the fat jet.
-This ensures that the reconstructed jet contains the full decay of the top quark and is called the ``matching'' condition\,\cite{Kasieczka:2017nvn,Macaluso:2018tck,Kasieczka:2019dbj}.
-The choice of this distance from the jet axis used for matching is somewhat ad hoc, and more importantly, this criterion cannot be used in experiments.
+In our present work, we pose the following questions and try to answer them.
+Most ML-based studies on top tagging work with a subset of jets where the decay products of the top quark at the parton level are contained within a certain distance from the axis of the fat jet.
+This ensures that the reconstructed jet contains the total decay of the top quark and is called the ``matching'' condition\,\cite{Kasieczka:2017nvn,Macaluso:2018tck,Kasieczka:2019dbj}.
+The choice of this distance from the jet axis used for matching is ad hoc, and more importantly, this criterion cannot be used in data.
 This leads us to question the impact of this matching condition on the performance of the various taggers.
-Moreover, tagging efficiencies depend on the momentum of the initial top quark\,\cite{Kaplan:2008ie}, which is again difficult to control in experiments where we only have the momentum of the reconstructed fat jet.
+Moreover, tagging efficiencies depend on the momentum of the initial top quark\,\cite{Kaplan:2008ie}, which is again difficult to control in the data, where we only have the momentum of the reconstructed fat jet.
 A large angle final-state radiation (FSR) or the presence of neutrinos and muons from the decay of $B$ mesons might reduce the energy of the final jet with respect to the initially produced top quark.
 It is interesting to explore how the migration along different energy bins of the jet reconstructed at the detector compared to the parton-level top quark affects the performance of the various top taggers.